 László Fenyö gives master courses all over the world, from 2009 until 2011 he was a lecturer at the Academy of Music and Fine Arts in Frankfurt and from April 2012 he teaches as a professor at the Musikhochschule Karlsruhe.
 László Fenyö has been principal cellist of the Philharmonia Hungarica 1998-2001 and of the Frankfurt Radio Symphony from 2001 until 2012.

-CD´s, released in the past few years include: „Gloria“ by Sony with Gabor Boldoczki and Hedvig Bilgram, Chamber music with pianist Oleg Poliansky by Aulos/Musikado, and the cello concertos of J. Haydn (D Major) and D. Shostakovich (No. 1) accompanied by the hr-Sinfonieorchester (Frankfurt Radio Symphony Orchestra), conducted by Grant Llewellyn.
-Enjott Schneider Portrait-CD with DSO Berlin and Ariel Zuckermann.
+The CD´s, wich were released in the past few years released: „Gloria“ by Sony with Gabor Boldoczki and Hedvig Bilgram, Chamber music with pianist Oleg Poliansky by Aulos/Musikado, and the cello concertos of J. Haydn (D Major) and D. Shostakovich (No. 1) accompanied by the hr-Sinfonieorchester (Frankfurt Radio Symphony Orchestra), conducted by Grant Llewellyn Enjott Schneider Portrait-CD with DSO Berlin and Ariel Zuckermann.

 László Fenyö plays a cello made by Matteo Goffriller from 1695.